Time-reversal symmetry breaking in a square lattice: Introduction

 In a topological insulator dissipation channels are displaced just as in the Hall effect, but the role of the magnetic field is taken over by the spin, such that A. In the system's boundary the number of moving channels in one direction is odd.
 And B. The Hamiltonian is TR invariant.
 These facts combined lead to the quantum interference that provokes the state to break TR symmetry and so become conducting \cite{seo,xie}.
 It is often said in this regard that conduction is ``protected'' by the TR symmetry.
 Topological insulators are peculiar in that they can conduct even though their bulk spectra are gaped.

-The goal of the present study is to provide a numerical analysis of a single-body model where the symmetry-breaking takes place in the bulk, such that the role of the edge is replicated by a strong lattice potential.
+The goal of the present study is to provide a numerical analysis of a single-body model where the symmetry-breaking takes place in the bulk and is generated by a strong lattice potential that acts in a way analogous to the edge of a topological insulator.
 It is of interest to consider the electric field as an integral part of the problem and to observe how the conductivity depends on this field beyond the linear approximation.
 This approach intends to shed insight by helping visualize the system's response as a complement to the more abstract analytical formulation often found in related studies.
 Interestingly, this procedure yields a quantized conductivity that shows a dependence with the number of bands below the Fermi energy and in some cases this conductivity remains finite as the electric field goes to zero, suggesting in this way a superconducting state.